 The United States of America would like to propose edits to system 2 in Tabel 1 related to the installation of the ground component and tuning range of the downlink component.
 In addition, the United States of America proposes to elevate this document from working document to preliminary draft revision of Recommendation ITU-R M.2089-0.
 Edits proposed by the US are highlighted in yellow.

-WORKING DOCUMENT TOWARDS PRELIMINARY DRAFT REVISION OF RECOMMENDATION ITU-R M.2089-0
+PRELIMINARY DRAFT REVISION OF RECOMMENDATION ITU-R M.2089-0

 Technical characteristics and protection criteria for aeronautical mobile service systems in the frequency range 14.5-15.35 GHz